HoTT/Coq-HoTT/INSTALL.md

 To configure the HoTT library:

-1. If you installed the custom Coq as your default version of Coq, which means that it it can be fond in PATH, run
+1. If Coq can be fond in PATH, run

        ./autogen.sh
        ./configure

    in the HoTT directory.

-2. If you installed the custom Coq somewhere special or configured it with `-local`, you should tell `./configure` where to find the custom
+2. If you installed the Coq somewhere special or configured it with `-local`, you should tell `./configure` where to find the custom
    Coq: